 IPL uses the following trackers:

-Tracker Recovers Costs for Frequency IURC Cause No. Fuel Adjustment Clause (FAC) Coal and other fuels Quarterly 38703 Environmental Cost Recovery (ECR) Emissions control equipment (including operations & maintenance) Quarterly 42170 Demand Side Management (DSM) Energy efficiency programs Semi-Annual 43623 Green Power Rider (GPR) Program allowing customers to voluntarily buy renewable energy credits Semi-Annual 44121 Off-System Sales (OSS) Sales to the wholesale power market Annual 44795 Capacity Adjustment Factor (CAP) Capacity cost recovery Annual 44795 Regional Transmission Organization (RTO) Participation in Midcontinent Independent System Operator (MISO) Annual 44808
+Tracker Recovers Costs for Frequency IURC Cause No. Fuel Adjustment Clause (FAC) Coal and other fuels Quarterly 38703 Environmental Cost Recovery (ECR) Emissions control equipment (including operations & maintenance) Semi-Annual 42170 Demand Side Management (DSM) Energy efficiency programs Semi-Annual 43623 Green Power Rider (GPR) Program allowing customers to voluntarily buy renewable energy credits Annual 44121 Off-System Sales (OSS) Sales to the wholesale power market Annual 44795 Capacity Adjustment Factor (CAP) Capacity cost recovery Annual 44795 Regional Transmission Organization (RTO) Participation in Midcontinent Independent System Operator (MISO) Annual 44808

 All publicly filed documents in tracker cases can be reviewed by visiting the IURC's electronic document system and entering the appropriate cause number.